Main Content Region

 The Traditional Master of Business Administration (M.B.A.) program provides post-baccalaureate students with a high-quality, master-level education in the field of business administration.
 The program is designed to prepare promising students for positions of increasing responsibility and leadership through education in the broad scope of business.
 It is open to all qualified students regardless of undergraduate major.

-The degree program is 36-42 units and includes 12-14 units (3-5 classes) from one of the following focus areas/concentration courses, chosen in consultation with an advisor.
+The traditional program is 36-42 total units and includes 9-15 units (3-5 classes) from one of the following concentrations.
+Individual course descriptions are available in the University Catalog.

 Provides an emphasis on public accounting, management accounting, or internal auditing: or, in the areas of government and not-for-profit accounting or taxation.